openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PublicZoneID is the Hosted Zone ID where all the DNS records that are
-publicly accessible to the internet exist.</p>
+<p>publicZoneID is the Hosted Zone ID where all the DNS records that are publicly accessible to the internet exist.
+This field is optional and mainly leveraged in cloud environments where the DNS records for the .baseDomain are created by controllers in this zone.
+Once set, this value is immutable.</p>
 </td>
 </tr>
 <tr>